elazarusb7/store/web/modules/custom/samhsa_gpo/README.md

 1. It generates an XML file per GPO's specifications of pending orders for consumption by their system.
 There is a file for each day.
 There is a form for doing this manually and also an automated process triggered by CRON and runs in the morning hours that always generates a file for the previous day.
 There is a view that lists these files for download.
 Any orders that are processed into an XML file are set to a status of "process" or "pick_slip_generated", both are the same.
 2. It provides a form that consumes and processes a CSV file of GPO order numbers that have been fulfilled. (it can also accommodate JSON and XML if necessary).
 When processed it sets all matching Drupal Commerce orders to a status of "complete"

+**NOTE: The files with the .autoversion extension do not do special handling for 988.
+They are intended to be reverted to when we start automating this process with CRON.
+Easier to save them here like this then dig out and bring up to date some very old branch when the time comes.**